emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 The following compiler settings can help (see ``src/settings.js`` for more details):

-- Disable inlining when possible, using ``-s INLINING_LIMIT=1``.
+- Disable inlining when possible, using ``-sINLINING_LIMIT``.
 Compiling with -Os or -Oz generally avoids inlining too.
 (Inlining can make code faster, though, so use this carefully.)
-- You can use the ``-s FILESYSTEM=0`` option to disable bundling of filesystem support code (the compiler should optimize it out if not used, but may not always succeed).
+- You can use the ``-sFILESYSTEM=0`` option to disable bundling of filesystem support code (the compiler should optimize it out if not used, but may not always succeed).
 This can be useful if you are building a pure computational library, for example.
 - The ``ENVIRONMENT`` flag lets you specify that the output will only run on the web, or only run in node.js, etc. This prevents the compiler from emitting code to support all possible runtime environments, saving ~2KB.

 LTO